jdevfullstack-tutorials/learn-to-code/README.md

 # How To Learn To Code
-I just want to share my own journey on how I learned to code.
+I just want to share my journey on how I learned to code.
 Others did the same thing, but every story is unique.

 ## Interest In Video Games